 Starting with liquid first, combine all ingredients in a blender and enjoy!

-Bowls are awesome post-workout fuel options because they can be made out of whatever you want it to be!
+Bowls are awesome post-workout fuel options because you can make them out of whatever you want!
 Using the tools and ingredients above, you can make any type of bowl that you want.
 Here are some ideas

 - 1 cup Greek yogurt with fresh berries, granola, walnuts, and almond butter.